gombosc/WebDevelopment2023/README.md

 - React day, state and logic behind
 - javascript again: arrow functions, ternary operators, destructuring, spread operator, promises, asynchronous functions vs synchronous, callback functions
 - last couple of days read alot on AGI and LLM, planning on attending events
+- also had this annoying security problem "firefox.exe attempted to establish a connection relying on an unmatching security certificate to base3-hx.diltwo.com" which popped up a lot, was unable to figure it out and reached to my Antivirus support, not really helpful.
+Managed to fix it by removing an addon (or tab) that was trying constantly to connect to the one mentioned above.